-Ininally, the overwhelming response to the importance of user security management as part of their cybersecurity strategy was that it plays a hugely important role.
+Initially, the overwhelming response to the importance of user security management as part of their cybersecurity strategy was that it plays a hugely important role.
 The challenge, of course, is how it can be effectively implemented.

-Authentication as a technology has been part of many organisations’ cybersecurity strategy for many years.
+Authentication as a technology has been part of many organisations’ cybersecurity strategies for many years.
 Traditionally relegated to the role of securing access to a VPN for remote workers, the explosion in cloud applications in the last 5 years has seen a growth in enterprises looking to embrace MFA as part of a wider move to user identity management.
 In the meantime, online services for consumers have made the technology more familiar for many, and the user experience in this field has helped drive the corporate adoption of mobile tokens and interactive challenges.

 At the heart of the survey’s findings is the challenge of balancing user experience with security.
 Clearly, both ride at the top of priority lists, yet throughout, many organisations are looking towards a cloud-first approach and user-centric solutions whilst relying on legacy technology.
-The ‘digital transformation’ approach that is often at the heart of many IT strategies – currently being championed by CIOs – are designed to embrace the opportunities and unleash employee potential through IT.
+The ‘digital transformation’ approach that is often at the heart of many IT strategies – currently being championed by CIOs – is designed to embrace the opportunities and unleash employee potential through IT.
 However, if access to these applications remains a challenge to manage and secure, then their success could ultimately be restricted.

-The threat landscape for the modern CIO is forever changing, and the introduction of GDPR adds a significant legislative burden on protecting the data that is now increasingly spread across local network, mobile devices and cloud applications.
-Ensuring that data is secured may be the primary focus, but providing access is the next step, and that its level of security will define the success of the cybersecurity strategy.
+The threat landscape for the modern CIO is forever changing, and the introduction of GDPR adds a significant legislative burden on protecting the data that is now increasingly spread across a local network, mobile devices and cloud applications.
+Ensuring that data is secured may be the primary focus, but providing access is the next step, and its level of security will define the success of the cybersecurity strategy.
 No one will want to compromise a positive user experience, but security demands will mean that a different approach is required.

 This balance of user experience and security is central to risk-based authentication (RBA), which allows for the adaptation to the circumstances of the user’s access to a service through a set of policy rules.
 Therefore, every deployment will be unique to specific needs and risks.
 This results in a collaborative relationship between job role and IT functions, thus providing an essential educational tool to users which assists them in balancing security with productivity, as well as enforcing necessary controls.

 Those rules could be in relation to the date/time, device, physical location, what service is being accessed and who the user is.
-Combining risk profiling with policy-based controls and a range of authentication methods (including PIN, SMS, image and mobile app) provides the most effective security possible that directly relates to the sensitivity and confidential nature of the data, while providing a seamless experience for the user.
+Combining risk profiling with policy-based controls and a range of authentication methods (including PIN, SMS, image and mobile app) provides the most effective security possible that directly relates to the sensitivity and confidential nature of the data while providing a seamless experience for the user.
 It can even encompass compliance requirements (by data type, source or gee-location), ensuring that business processes are perfectly in-sync with the practical implementation of IT security policy, or portals that give the user the ability to change their PIN, password or self-provision the app, saving valuable IT staff time.